 Myth 3: Rabbits do not need veterinary care the way dogs and cats do.

-Reality: Although rabbits in the USA do not require annual vaccinations, nevertheless, regular veterinary checkups help to detect small problems before they become big ones.
+Reality: Though currently the only annual vaccination rabbits should receive is for RHDV-2 in areas affected by the disease, annual veterinary checkups help to detect small problems before they become big ones.
 Companion rabbits should be spayed/neutered by veterinarians experienced in rabbit surgery.
 This not only reduces hormone-driven behaviors such as lunging, mounting, spraying, and boxing, but also protects females from the risk of uterine cancer, the incidence of which can exceed 50% as rabbits grow older.

 Myth 4: Rabbits are happiest outdoors in a backyard hutch.